ArthurSobreira/42_fdf/README.md

 $> Enter the name that the image will be saved: <map-name>.fdf
 ```

-* Once the map is created, to render it just execute the command seen previously, with this it is possible to generate some really cool maps, like these:
+* Once the map is generated, to render it just execute the command seen previously, with this it is possible to generate some really cool maps, like these:
 <br>
 <div align="center">
    <a href="https://github.com/ArthurSobreira/42_fdf/blob/master/images/brazil.png" target="_blank">